HackYourFuture/React/week1/README.md

 A static website is a collection of HTML, CSS and client-side JavaScript files.
 That's it.
 It is usually only a frontend, hosted on a web server that only serves the pages the client asks for (for example, `/`, `/about` or `/privacy`).

-As you've learned in the Node.js module, we can use server-side frameworks like `Express` or just native Node.js modules (like `http`)
+As you've learned in the Node.js module, we can use server-side frameworks like `Express` or just native Node.js modules (like `http`) in order to serve our static files to a client.

+But what if we don't want to setup a whole web server to do this?

+### Static site generators

 We call these `static site generators`.
 They take a lot of the basic web server setup out of our hands.
 All we have to do is upload our frontend (in other words, our static website) to that particular service's web server and that's it.
 The generator creates a URL for us that we can use to access our website.